obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.03 Scripts and Automation/Testing Python Code with Approval Tests.md

 You can then either:

 1. Fix the code, if the differences show an unwanted change
 2. Use the diff tool to copy the changes over from received to approved, if the changes are intentional.
+This is called "approving" the output.

 ### Scenario: First run of a new test

+The test always fails, and loads a diff tool showing the received file, and an empty approved file, for you to decide whether to approve the output.

 ### Scenario: Test passes